freckled-dev/fubble/README.md

 ./scripts/make_build.py --profile ./scripts/conan_profiles/mac_release
 ```

-The MacOS version is currently work-in-progress.
+The MacOS version is a work-in-progress.
 There is currently no video support.
 To run it you have to use `--use-video 0`, like this:
 ```bash
 ../fubble_build/install/bin/fubble --use-video 0